spikehq/docs.spike.sh/alerts/personal-alerts-management/during-office-hours.md

     - Mobile app settings
 - Cooldown mode
 - Deep work mode
-- During Office hours
-    Why?
-    Where to use it?
-        alerts during office hours
-        alerts when out of office

-    Mobile app settings
 - Out of office
     - Only you can add Out of office.
     - Duties can be offloaded